The Children's Commissioner for Jersey

 About the Commissioner

-The Children’s Commissioner for Jersey promotes and protects children and young people’s rights.
-To do this the Commissioner will tell people about children and young people’s rights and why they are so important.
+The Commissioner's job is to promote and protect the rights of children and young people in Jersey.
+To do this, she tells people about children and young people’s rights and why they are so important.
 She has a team of people who work with her to make this happen.

 Together they look at how the decisions made by certain organisations in Jersey, including the Government of Jersey, affect children and young people’s rights.
 They also provide advice to those organisations about how they can better respect the rights of children and young people in their work.